-Effective March 1, 2006, battered non-citizens who entered the U.S. on or after August 22, 1996 and have not served a five year bar will only receive state funded (MOE) TANF cash assistance.
-For TANF cash eligibility only, if a battered non-citizen does not meet the requirements for any other eligible non-citizen category, they must meet the following conditions to receive state funded (MOE) TANF, cash assistance.
+Effective March 1, 2006, battered noncitizens who entered the U.S. on or after August 22, 1996 and have not served a five year bar will only receive state funded (MOE) TANF cash assistance.
+For TANF cash eligibility only, if a battered noncitizen does not meet the requirements for any other eligible non-citizen category, they must meet the following conditions to receive state funded (MOE) TANF, cash assistance.

-There must be a substantial connection between the battery or cruelty and the need for benefits to be provided.
-Once the five year bar is served, evaluate eligibility for SNAP.
+1. There must be a substantial connection between the battery or cruelty and the need for benefits to be provided.